In the Federation Chamber, how do members decide where to sit?

 Thanks for your question Hamish!

-The Federation Chamber is a second meeting place for the House of Representatives and can meet at the same time as the House.
-Usually, government members sit on the right of the Chair and non-government members sit on the left, just like they do in the House.
+Members do not have fixed seats in the Federation Chamber.
+Usually, government members sit on the right of the Chair and non-government members sit on the left, just like they do in the House of Representatives.
 Seating is provided for 38 members and there is room for additional seating if required.

 A wood-panelled room with 2 rows of wooden desks in a horseshoe shape.
 An Australian flag is in the foreground.